cosmology-api/cosmology.api/docs/dev/wrapping.rst

 :class:`~cosmology.api.PhotonComponent`,
 :class:`~cosmology.api.DarkEnergyComponent`,
 :class:`~cosmology.api.ComovingDistanceMeasures`.
 Note that the Cosmology API is built on the Array API and all outputs must be some conformant array type.
+A common choice is :class:`numpy.ndarray`, but any array type that implements the Array API will work.

 .. code-block:: python